kreee00/hotel_management_system_cpp/README.md

 ## How to Run the Project 🚀

+Follow these step-by-step instructions to clone and run the Hotel Management System C++ project on your local machine:

+### Prerequisites
+- Ensure that you have [Git](https://git-scm.com/) and [g++](https://gcc.gnu.org/) installed on your machine.

-1. Clone the repository to your local machine. 🖥️
+### Clone the Repository
+1. Open your terminal or command prompt.
+2. Navigate to the directory where you want to clone the project.
+3. Run the following command to clone the repository:
     ```bash
     git clone https://github.com/kreee00/hotel_management_system_cpp
     ```

-2. Compile and run the main program. 🏃‍♂️
+### Compile and Run the Program
+4. Change into the project directory:
     ```bash
+    cd hotel_management_system_cpp
+    ```

+5. Compile the main program using g++:
+    ```bash
     g++ main.cpp -o hotel_management_system
+    ```

+6. Run the compiled program:
+    ```bash
     ./hotel_management_system
     ```

+### Explore the System
-3. Follow the intuitive on-screen instructions to navigate through the system. 🤓
+7. Follow the intuitive on-screen instructions to navigate through the system. 🤓

+That's it!
+You've successfully cloned, compiled, and run the Hotel Management System C++ project on your machine.

 ---